Xernary/TOTOLINK-A720R-arg-inj/README.md

 ## Vulnerability details

-Insufficient sanitization from Validity_check function leads to argument injection in `setDiagnosticCfg` and `setTracerouteCfg` components.
+Insufficient sanitization from Validity_check function leads to argument injection in `setDiagnosisCfg` and `setTracerouteCfg` components.

 The vulnerable code is found in `FUN_0041f1ac()` and `FUN_0041f0e4()` of the cstecgi.cgi firmware binary; in both functions the `ip_addr` buffer is populated directly from an HTTP request parameter: